lintje/lintje/doc/rules.md

 change, usually "fix-bug" and "add_test" types of branch names.
 The words in the example below are the words it scans for.

-To resolve this violation, expand the branch name to explain the change in more detail.
+To resolve this issue, expand the branch name to explain the change in more detail.
 Describe what type of bug was fixed and what type of change was made.

 ```